 I will tell you from now on.

-In 2010, I was having a gap year in Japan spending working holiday.
-In Korea, it is very common to have a gap year while taking bachelor’s degree.
-After working holiday, I wanted to go somewhere, however I had no idea where to go.
+In 2010, I was having a gap year in Japan spending a working holiday.
+In Korea, it is very common to have a gap year while taking a bachelor’s degree.
+After working holiday, I wanted to go somewhere, however, I had no idea where to go.
 So I just spread the world map and started to look through countries.
 While reading the world map, I found a big icy island on the top of the map.
 It was written ‘Greenland’ but it was white.

-Even world geography class in my high school, we did not learn about Greenland properly.
+Even in world geography class in my high school, we did not learn about Greenland properly.
 In addition, Greenland is very often omitted from the world map.
 It is a very shame that in Asia, we often ignore the largest island in the world.
-Yeap, I know how it could be happened.
+Yeap, I know how it could have happened.

 I was so curious about this land so I started to search this big white island on the internet by myself and I found various images of Greenland.
-Most of pictures included colourful houses with icebergs background.
+Most of the pictures included colorful houses with icebergs background.
 It was so fascinating and attractive.
 Right after that, I just really wanted to see them in person.
 I just couldn’t wait to meet them!

 So I just left Greenland.

-In 2010, eventually I visited seven towns in Greenland (Narsarsuaq, Qassiarsuk, Narsaq, Nanortalik, Qaqortoq, Nuuk, Ilulissat) alone and I had a really really great time.
+In 2010, eventually, I visited seven towns in Greenland (Narsarsuaq, Qassiarsuk, Narsaq, Nanortalik, Qaqortoq, Nuuk, Ilulissat) alone and I had a really really great time.
 I met a lot of people with different backgrounds at restaurants, souvenir shops, hostels even on the street.

 Sometimes I met a really unexpected event.
 It was a rainy day in Nanortalik.
 Surprisingly, a lady just invited me from the window while I was walking on the street.
 It never happens in South Korea – invite a stranger from the window!!
 It turned out that day was an important day which was the first day of school.
-In the house, there were so many people with Greenlandic national costume.
+In the house, there were so many people with Greenlandic national costumes.
 I was offered cakes and coffee.
 Later I knew that it was a Greenlandic culture called, Kaffemik.

-I just totally fell in love with Greenland very soon because of so different but unique culture also nice and kind people.
+I just totally fell in love with Greenland very soon because of so different but unique culture also the nice and kind people.

-After my visit to Greenland, I started to study about Greenland at the graduate school in London.
+After my visit to Greenland, I started to study Greenland at the graduate school in London.
 As a result, I received my master’s degree in Cultural Heritage Studies, Archaeology and I wrote Greenland’s cultural heritage / natural heritage affected by climate change as my master’s thesis.

 Since then, I had a lot of good friends in Greenland not only Greenlandic friends but also foreign people all over the world.
 You will be surprised if you know how many various people from different countries are staying in Greenland.
-Also I got a lot of great memories about Greenland and still I believe that those good memories keep filling in my heart.
+Also, I got a lot of great memories about Greenland and still, I believe that those good memories keep filling in my heart.
 Especially in 2017, I could have a great opportunity to travel from South to North Greenland again.

 What images do you have about Greenland?